 What is not typically included in a fixed fee divorce?

-- Any court fees, such as the issue fee for the divorce petition, or process server fees
+- Any court fees, such as the issue fee for the divorce application, or process server fees

 - The cost of obtaining a copy of the marriage certificate (if you do not have it)